 Empire of the Vineyard

-A well-tended vineyard develops the quality of a wine over generations.
+A well-tended vineyard nurtures the quality of a wine over generations.
 But its micro-world is a battleground, an animal empire fought over in hundreds of tiny dramas every day.
-The irresistible smell of fresh vine leaves tempts deer out of the bushes.
-European and Asian ladybugs swarm out of their underground colony beside the vine after sleeping though the cold season.
-Young rabbits play in the morning mists, under the watchful eye of their mothers.
-An eagle owl swoops from the forest to snatch voles between the vines, then flies 200 meters further to prey on the ducks in the river.
-The owl shares its territory with a buzzard, which only hunts during the day.
-A European green lizard flashes the flamboyant blue of its neck to impress the females, as it basks on the limestone walls, not far from its natural enemy, a smooth snake.
+The irresistible smell of fresh vine leaves tempts deer out of the woods.
+European and Asian ladybugs swarm out of their underground colony after sleeping through the cold season.
+They will help save the vines from aphids, but are themselves attacked by ants that 'milk' the aphids for nourishment.
+Fox-cubs and young rabbits play together, but within weeks the tables turn and the furry playmates become prey.
+An ant-lion lies in wait in its sandy pit, and a European green lizard flashes the flamboyant blue of its neck to impress the females, as it basks on the limestone walls, not far from its natural enemy, a smooth snake.
 In the South of France the cat-like genet, the top vineyard predator, will dine on rabbits, lizards, snakes and even unwary pigeons, before finishing with a dessert of ripe grapes